Dy-zaster/Artes-Arcanas/Docs/MigrationPlan.md

 ## Risks & mitigations

 - **NuGet/network access** – Document commands and keep `NuGet.config` customizable so contributors behind firewalls can restore packages via an internal feed.
-- **Legacy unknowns** – Some Delphi behaviors may rely on undefined order or Windows messages; capture findings early in Docs to avoid rewrites.
+- **Legacy unknowns** – Some legacy behaviors may rely on undefined order; capture findings early to avoid rewrites.
-- **Server protocol drift** – Until the server gets modernized, the client must mimic the exact packet structure; prioritize protocol documentation before touching networking.
+- **Server protocol drift** – Design the new protocol with versioning and explicit message IDs to avoid future rewrites.

 ## Immediate next steps